 Micronutrient Content of Yams

-3 Pros of Eating Yams For Bodybuilding
+Pros of Eating Yams

-1. Yams Give Us Energy
+1. Yams Give You Energy

-Since yams are so high in carbs, they make a great addition to your pre-workout meal to provide a steady stream of energy throughout your workout.
-It’s important to consume them at least 1.5 – 2 hours before a workout to provide your body with enough time to break them down.
+Since yams are so high in carbs, they make a great addition to your pre-workout meal to provide steady energy throughout your workout.

 2. Yams Can Make It Easier To Lose Weight

-Yams are a good source of fibre, which slows down digestion, helping you to feel full and satisfied long after eating.
+Yams are a good source of fiber, which slows down digestion, helping you to feel full and satisfied long after eating.
 This makes it easier to stick to a low-calorie diet and lose weight.

-This is particularly helpful for bodybuilders that are cutting.
-Think about the last time you went over your daily calories?
-I’m guessing it was overindulging in higher calorie food when you were feeling hungry and unsatisfied.
+Think about the last time you went over your daily calories.
+I’m guessing it was overindulging in higher-calorie food when you felt hungry and unsatisfied.

 3. Yams Provide More Micronutrients Than Other Carbs

-Micronutrients are critical for all bodily functions so any deficiencies can leave you not feeling your best.
-It can also impact your bodily functions that are key for bodybuilders such as muscle performance and recovery.
+Micronutrients are critical for all bodily functions, so any deficiencies can leave you not feeling your best.

-3 Cons of Eating Yams For Bodybuilding
+Cons of Eating Yams

 1. Yams Are High in Carbs